 Just east of the Dominican Republic, on an island all to itself, the American territory of Puerto Rico sits in the Caribbean Sea.
 This small piece of America in the azure waters is a storied piece of land, with a colonial history dating back to Columbus himself, and pre-colonial history dating at least 3500 years before this.

 While part of the US for over 100 years and larger in population than 22 states, Puerto Rico hasn't been integrated as a full US state, and as such, the population doesn't get to vote for president or have any representation in the congress of the United States.
-On top of this, with only 1663 kilometres from Miami to San Juan, Puerto Rico, the trip between the island and the continental US is only a 2.5 hour flight, much shorter than the 5 hours between Los Angeles and Honolulu.
+On top of this, with only 1663 kilometers from Miami to San Juan, Puerto Rico, the trip between the island and the continental US is only a 2.5-hour flight, much shorter than the 5 hours between Los Angeles and Honolulu.

 Puerto Rico is about the size of the state of Connecticut, with a mountainous center, large coastal areas and hundreds of beaches, many of them spectacular.
 Puerto Rico is very densely populated, with about a third of its citizens living in the San Juan area on the north side of the island.

-That July, the U.S. invaded the island during the Spanish American War, which was fought in part over control of the Caribbean.
+In July of that year, the U.S. invaded the island during the Spanish American War, which was fought in part over control of the Caribbean.
 By the end of the year, Spain had ceded Puerto Rico to the U.S.